heraldgo/heraldd/README.md

       print_key: [trigger_param/result]
 ```

-The execution param is set in the environment variable.
+The execution param is set in the environment variable for the command.
 The default variable name is `HERALD_EXECUTE_PARAM`,
 which could be configured by job param `param_env`.

 If `script_repo` is set, `local` executor will try to load it as
 a git repo and then run the `cmd` from it.

+Arguments specified in `arg` will be passed to the command.
+The `arg` could be a list of strings.
+It could be also a single
+string for only one argument.

+Extra environment variables could be set with `env` as a map.

 Only use `script_repo` which you can trust.